brian-ogilvie/accessibility-article/README.md

 }
 ```

 If you've never interacted with refs in React before, here are the basics.
 A `ref` gives us access to the actual html element that is painted to the DOM as a result of our React rendering code.
 The ref itself contains a `current` property that represents the DOM element.
 We use refs very sparingly because we usually want to let React handle all DOM querying and manipulation behind the scenes while we declaratively describe how the DOM should look, using JSX.
-However sometimes--now, for instance--we really do need a pointer to this button in the DOM becuase the `focus` method we want to call only exists on DOM nodes.
+However sometimes--now, for instance--we really do need a pointer to this button in the DOM because the `focus` method we want to call only exists on DOM nodes.
 It's important to note that the `current` property of our ref will be null until the DOM has been painted for the first time.
 That's why we need to check whether `transferToRef.current` exists before attempting to call the `.focus()` method.
 We add `transferToRef.current` to our `useEffect` dependency array, so that this hook will run as soon as that value changes.

 Now let's implement our new custom hook and put it to use in our Modal component.
 Back in `Modal.js`, we'll need our hook and also `useRef`.
 Edit the first line to be: